SpaceX Mars colonization program: Support

-Some experts like Robert Zubrin support the concept.
+Some experts like Robert Zubrin have supported the concept.
 There is water ice in the form of permafrost and glaciers on Mars, as well as other resources such as carbon dioxide and nitrogen.
-According to Zubrin, Starship's planned lower launch cost could make space research profitable, allowing major advancements in medicine, computers and material science, making mining profitable as well and space-based economy and colonization practical.

-Others like Saul Zimet have expressed strong support for the concept, suggesting the possibility that the technological advances that could be developed on Mars will benefit the whole of Earth.
+According to Zubrin, Starship's planned lower launch cost could make space research profitable, allowing major advancements in medicine, computers and material science, making mining profitable and space-based economy and colonization practical.
+Others like Saul Zimet have expressed strong support for the concept, suggesting that technological advances that could be developed on Mars would benefit the whole of Earth.

 Criticism

 SpaceX's plans for the colonization of Mars have been criticized on ethical and technical grounds.
-It has been argued that settling humans on Mars may divert attention from solving problems on Earth that could also become problems on Mars, on the basis that plans about Mars are always about plans we have for Earth.
-Jeff Bezos, founder of Blue Origin, one of SpaceX's competitors in commercial spaceflight, has advocated for moving heavy industry from Earth to Low Earth Orbit as opposed to colonizing Mars.
-SpaceX's support for extraterrestrial settlement has been considered by someone to perpetuate colonialist mentalities.
-Zahaan Barhmal of The Guardian has argued that the question of the impact of human settlement on Mars has not been comprehensively addressed.
+Zahaan Barhmal of The Guardian has argued that settling humans on Mars may divert attention from solving problems on Earth that could also become problems on Mars, on the basis that plans about Mars are always about plans we have for Earth.
+Jeff Bezos, founder of Blue Origin, a SpaceX competitor in commercial spaceflight, has advocated moving heavy industry from Earth to Low Earth Orbit as opposed to colonizing Mars.
+Jackie Watts of CNN argues that SpaceX's support for extraterrestrial settlement perpetuates colonialist mentalities.

-It has been argued that the physical and social consequences of attempting long-term survival on the surface of Mars will need to be addressed.
-Former U.S. President Barack Obama has said that Mars could be more inhospitable than Earth would be "even after a nuclear war", and others have pointed out that planet Earth and underground shelters could still provide better conditions and protection for more people if it were needed.
+Isabella Cisneros of The Space Review argues that the physical and social consequences of attempting long-term survival on the surface of Mars would need to be addressed.
+Former U.S. President Barack Obama has said that Mars could be more inhospitable than Earth would be, "even after a nuclear war", and others have pointed out that planet Earth and underground shelters could still provide better conditions and protection for more people if it were needed.
 The colonization of Mars has been called a 'dangerous delusion' by Lord Martin Rees, a British cosmologist/astrophysicist and the Astronomer Royal of the United Kingdom.
-Musk has stated that staying on Mars would be a life-threatening endeavor that would need to be glorious to be worth it.
 Zahaan Bharmal in the Guardian has additionally argued that exploration of Mars is better left to the already successful robot missions, and that crewed missions would be too expensive, dangerous and boring.

-Plans for SpaceX's Mars program have been criticized as far-fetched because of uncertainties about financing, and because they mostly deal with transportation to Mars and not with the business of establishing a functioning colony afterwards.
+Plans for SpaceX's Mars program have been criticized as far-fetched because of uncertainties about financing, and because they mostly deal with transportation to Mars and not with the business of establishing a functioning colony.
 As of July 2019, SpaceX had not explained its plans for the spacecraft's life-support systems and radiation protection, and for making use of resources once the colonists had landed.
 George Dvorsky writing for Gizmodo characterized Musk's timeline for Martian colonization as "stupendously unreasonable" and "pure delusion".